 Where to stay in Santiago de Cuba?

-Private apartments called casa particular are the best and at times only accommodation property type in Cuba.
-Most of them offer only rooms, but at times it’s possible to find the whole apartment.
+Private apartments called casa particular are the best and at times the only accommodation property type in Cuba.
+Most of them offer only rooms, but at times it’s possible to find a whole apartment.
 The accommodation there is pretty affordable and they usually prepare breakfast at a cost of a few dollars.

 Extra tips for visiting Santiago